 While tent camping surely has its place, many frequent campers are attracted to the idea of a more comfortable option.
-There are so many choices when you venture down the rabbit hole of RV options, but smack in between the luxury of a Class A Motorhome and the hard, cold ground you’ll find pop-up campers: a more affordable and lightweight solution.
+There are so many choices when you venture down the rabbit hole of RV options, but smack in between the luxury of a Class A Motorhome and the hard, cold ground you’ll find small pop-up campers: a more affordable and lightweight solution.

 Pop-ups feature lots of perks, like covered kitchen space, more comfortable sleeping areas, and sometimes even small bathrooms.
 Plus, pop-ups offer better shelter from the elements given their burlier construction and the fact that they’re lifted off the ground.
 If you’ve considered upgrading your camping setup but would like to do it without spending tens of thousands on a motorhome, then maybe it’s time to consider a pop-up camper.